Why use cork in a notice board?

 Many people believe that apart from the frame, cork notice boards simply contain a reasonably thick piece of natural cork material.
 Actually that’s not the case.
 Cork is a supple material that can become quite flexible in larger pieces.
 This is not ideal as it could get damaged quite easily.
 So a layer of cork, usually between 1-3mm thick is permanently bonded to a industry standard piece of medium-high density fibre board.
 This is necessary to keep the board rigid and improve pin retention.

 Time and time again we are asked for cork pin boards and perhaps this article helps explain why.
 But let us consider how some of those wonderful cork properties lend themselves so well to this particular established product.
 Although felt notice boards have their place, and a few positive points of their own.
 There are times when a ‘cleaner’, fibreless surface is actually better.
 Again a good example of this would be when using a map on a pinboard.
 Our aim is to lay the map as flat and close to the pin board surface as possible.
 Cork is ideal in that regard.
 In fact cork’s natural anti-slip benefit helps the map, and indeed any information stay in place better.

 Now you know why it’s such a great choice of material to choose.
 Plus you can now impress your friends and family at dinner parties!

-Don’t forget to check out the Notice Me cork pin boards range.
+Don’t forget to check out the Notice Me cork notice boards range.